← Back to all signals

 Satellite-detected construction activity based on land cover changes.

-Bare earth and vegetation change analysis from Sentinel-2 imagery.
+Bare earth and vegetation change analysis from satellite imagery.
 Rapid changes indicate active construction.

 Rate of land use transformation from vegetation to built environment.